-General Information Title : Terminology of this TOR Consultant services to implement a National Baseline KAP survey to support communication strategy for a social marketing campaign on illegal wildlife trade (IWT) Report to : Director of Forest Protection, Ministry of Environment and Forestry Programme Manager NRM Cluster Environment Unit, UNDF Indonesia National Project Manager of Combatting Illegal Wildlife Trade Location : Medan, Surabaya, Pontianak, Manado, Ambon, Lampung, Banten Expected place of travel : As listed in Attachment 2 Duration of contract : The expected duration of the contract is 4months upon contract signing by both parties Provision of support services : Yes X No Equipment (laptop etc.) : Yes X No Secretarial Services : Yes X No terms listed here under are usad throughout this request for proposal (PED) to mean the following:
+Title : Consultant services to implement a National Baseline KAP survey to support communication strategy for a social marketing campaign on illegal wildlife trade (IWT) Report to : Director of Forest Protection, Ministry of Environment and Forestry Programme Manager NRM Cluster Environment Unit, UNDP Indonesia 3.
+National Project Manager of Combatting Illegal Wildlife Trade Location : Medan, Surabaya, Pontianak, Manado, and Ambon) IDI for Retired hunter Medan, Lampung, Manado, Banten Provinces, and Surabaya) IDI for middleman Expected place of travel : As listed in Attachment 2 Duration of contract : The expected duration of the contract is 5 months upon contract signing by both parties Provision of support services : Yes x No Equipment (laptop etc.) : Yes X No Secretarial Services : Yes No The terms listed here under following: are used throughout this request for proposal (RFP) to mean the Wildlife crime Crime (from great dictionary of the Indonesian Language) is a behavior that contrary to applicable values and norms that have been ratified by written law.
+Wildlife (from great dictionary of the Indonesian Language) are all animals that live and still have wild properties, both free-living and those that are maintained by humans,